 We will generally not be able to issue and sell our Shares at a price below NAV per Share.
 We may, however, sell our Shares, or warrants, options or rights to acquire our Shares, at a price below the then-current NAV of our Shares if our Board determines that such sale is in our best interests and the best interests of our shareholders, and our shareholders approve such sale.
 In addition, we may generally issue new Shares at a price below NAV in rights offerings to existing shareholders, in payment of dividends and in certain other limited circumstances.
-In addition, as a BDC, we will not be permitted to issue Shares in consideration for services.
+In addition, as a BDC, we are not permitted to issue Shares in consideration for services.

-As a BDC, we will be subject to certain risks and uncertainties.
+As a BDC, we are subject to certain risks and uncertainties.
 See "Item 1A.
-Risk Factors-We intend to elect to be regulated as a BDC under the 1940 Act."
+Risk Factors-We have elected to be regulated as a BDC under the 1940 Act."